What is SAMe?

 However, in 2 studies reviewed in a 2002 analysis SAMe was shown to be as effective as nonsteroidal anti-inflammatory drugs (NSAIDs) in treating people with osteoarthritis, but without the side effects common with NSAID use.

-In some studies, SAMe used in combination with an antidepressant was useful for people who had depression that did not abate with treatment using a selective serotonin reuptake inhibitor Selective serotonin reuptake inhibitors (SSRIs) Agomelatine, a new type of antidepressant, is a possible treatment for major depressive episodes.
-Several types of drugs can be used to treat depression: Selective serotonin reuptake inhibitors... read more (SSRI), but this benefit was not confirmed in later studies.
+In some studies, SAMe used in combination with an antidepressant was useful for people who had depression that did not abate with treatment using a selective serotonin reuptake inhibitor Selective serotonin reuptake inhibitors (SSRIs) Several types of medications can be used to treat depression: Selective serotonin reuptake inhibitors (SSRIs) Norepinephrine-dopamine reuptake inhibitors, serotonin modulators, and serotonin-norepinephrine... read more (SSRI), but this benefit was not confirmed in later studies.

 What are the possible side effects of SAMe?

 No serious side effects have been reported.
 People with a bipolar disorder should not use SAMe, because it can cause manic episodes.

 Some less serious side effects that have been reported include digestive problems, as well as dry mouth, headache, dizziness, and skin rashes.

 What drug interactions occur with SAMe?